besharpe5/portfolio_generator/README.md

 # Portfolio Generator

 ## Description
 Portfolio Generator is a Node.js application that creates an HTML portfolio page based on user input via the command line.

+# Installation & Usage
+* Clone this repo to your local machine.
+* Install and run from the command line.

 ## Screenshot